 This split continued after the term “Central Asia” gained wide English-language usage in the mid-1800s.
 Then, “The Great Game,” a power struggle between Russia and Britain, centered on Russia’s desire to gain access to the Indian Ocean and Britain’s desire to maintain its dominance there and control of India itself.
 Russia annexed Kazakhstan very early and thus the struggle focused on lands further south.
 The area that became modern Kazakhstan appears on maps at that time as part of Russia, not Central Asia.

-Only after Kazakhstan gained independence did the modern grouping come into use.
+Only after Kazakhstan gained independence in late 1991 did the modern grouping come into use.
 Based on shared culture and language, it makes sense.
 It can also be argued geographically as Kazakhstan is on the flat northern end of the Central Asian core, whose lands flow into Siberia.
 Kazakhstan is geographically connected as much to one as the other.

 Grand Visions: Central Asia in the vastness of Eurasia